trallard/JNB_reproducible/Readme.md

 Hopefully this will be green....
 [![Build Status](https://travis-ci.org/trallard/JNB_reproducible.svg?branch=master)](https://travis-ci.org/trallard/JNB_reproducible)

-This repository contains the materials for the Jupyter notebooks for reproducible research at the [Second RSE conference ](http://rse.ac.uk/conf2017/).
+This repository contains the materials for the Jupyter notebooks for reproducible research workshop given at the [Second RSE conference ](http://rse.ac.uk/conf2017/) (7-8th September 2017).

 ## Leading by example